-- Vicky’s Keys created in 2006, reopened 2013
+Vicky’s Keys created in 2006, reopened 2013

-- The Keys Market – Events since 2018
+The Keys Market – Events since 2018

-- Agricultural Project (pending)
+Agricultural Project (pending)

-- Eco Housing project (pending)
+Eco Housing project (pending)

-- Health & Wellness project (pending)
+Health & Wellness project (pending)

 The Year 2020

 Since 2006 Marlin Yard has recruited volunteers to manage Vicky’s Keys and to organise several events at The Keys Market.
 Since 22 March 2020 both initiatives came to a screeching halt.
 Management was forced to come up with a different strategy.
 Although Covid-19 happened plans to continue developing Vicky’s Keys together with The Keys Market remains.
 After accessing the situation of several “Lock-Down” methods applied internationally it has become prominent that communities were thrown back into a status where the need for Basic Necessities and Prime Commodities prominently increased.
 Unfortunately both subjects increased in value as well.
 In other words purchasing food and items became more and more annoyingly expensive.

 To be clear ‘Basic necessities’ are goods vital to the needs of consumers for their sustenance and existence at all times.
 Examples are oxygen, water, food, protection against diseases, cold and heat (such as clothing and shelter), and mutual contact such as communication and intimacy.
 Due to Covid-19 we can not hug a loved one so easily for we have to consider the fact we can infect that person.

 ‘Prime Commodities‘ are goods not considered as basic necessities but are essential to consumers in times of any of the cases such as a pandemic and hurricane season.
 Examples are education, recreation, long-distance travel, transportation, or obtaining certain processed foods like being able to order in your favourite Pizza, or even having access to WiFi.
 It is a fact Covid-19 forced us to change perspective on our lifestyles and the way how we were conducting business.
 Covid-19 caused a negative chain reaction where lots of people have either gone bankrupt and or have closed their businesses.
 People have lost their jobs and are most likely spiralling towards poverty.
 This is not a pretty picture…

 Continue Development Course but different

-To anticipate more global economic damage Management has decided to continue developments by applying a different strategy for Vicky’s Keys prime business concept as the only Eco Hostel on Sint Maarten will become a Volunteers Centre where local and international based volunteers can participate the Marlin Yard Foundation initiatives that are planned in Sint Maarten.
+To anticipate more global economic damage Management has decided to continue developments by applying a different strategy for Vicky’s Keys.
+Vicky’s Keys prime business concept as the only Eco Hostel on Sint Maarten will become a Volunteers Center where local and international based volunteers can participate the Marlin Yard Foundation initiatives that are planned in Sint Maarten.
 Local volunteers can choose to help work at several initiatives in return they get free meals and can make use of several initiatives facilities.
 International based volunteers that are willing to participate the initiatives will stay at Vicky’s Keys and get free accommodation, get free meals and can make use of several initiatives facilities.

-What is a Volunteers Centre?
+What is a Volunteers Center?
 It’s a place where volunteers work and or live together as a community.
-The Volunteers Centre – a.k.a.
+The Volunteers Center – a.k.a.
 VC – operates under the premise that all income generated via several initiatives and its members goes into a common pool.
 This income is used to run all initiatives, make investments, and guarantee mutual and reciprocal aid and responsibility between members.
 VC members receive the same budget regardless of their job or position.
 In terms of education, all volunteers start equally and are given equal opportunity.
 The VC is governed by a system of direct participatory democracy, where the individual can directly influence issues and events in the community.
 In this mostly self sufficient community, the collective as well as the work ethic plays a major role.